 SERECOUTCHA.
 Serecoutcha, a village mentioned to Henri Joutel by the Ebahamos in 1687, was said to be north or northwest of the Colorado River.
 In 1723 Andrés G. Barcia Carballido y Zúñiga identified the name with the Semonan Indians.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Serecoutcha," accessed March 29, 2017, http://www.tshaonline.org/handbook/online/articles/bps12), accessed May 04, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Serecoutcha," accessed March 29, 2017, http://www.tshaonline.org/handbook/online/articles/bps12.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.